staffanhogstrom/accounts/README.md

 # Getting started

-You need a firebase configuration to run server functionality. to start server locally there are a prepared npm command,
+You need a firebase configuration to run server functionality.
+So please add a firebase configuration json file (firebase.config.json) needs to be in root of project.

+to start server locally there are a prepared npm command,

-npm run server
+- npm run server

+to start only client use:

+- npm run client

+you can also run both at the same time with the help of concurrently

+- npm run dev

+# deploy through now.sh

+it should be prepared to handle deployment with now.sh

-# firebase config
+# future improvements

-a firebase configuration json file needs to be in root of project.
-filename: firebase.config.json
+More robust validation of in and output.

 ## Todo

-email validation
-simple auth
-some kind of simple frontend

-must haves:
-deploy through now.sh
-runnable on local machine, describe prettier
+prettier